 CSDR expects all students to strive for excellence in and out of the classroom, and encourages students to participate at least one extra-curricular activity each year.

 The student organizations program is comprised of all the organized extra-curricular activities available to students.
 The program expands on what students learn in the classroom, develops students' personal interests, and enhances formal instruction.
 The student organizations program provides extensive opportunities for personal growth and is designed to appeal to all students in the school.
+See the following criteria.

 Benefits of Student Organization Program

 A wealth of learning often occurs outside of the classroom.
 At California School for the Deaf, students are free to participate and thrive in extracurricular activities without communication barriers through the many student organizations that are offered every year based on student interest.
 Involvement in student organizations provide many benefits.